hammerheim-game/hammerheim-rules/5-warbands.md

 mysterious and deadly Wulfen turn into blood hungry beasts, part man part wolf or bear.
 These creatures are known and greatly feared as werewolves to most Old Worlders.
-These monstrous beasts tear through flesh and armour with ease with their huge claws and massive fangs as they rampage through the melee.
+These monstrous beasts tear through flesh and armor with ease with their huge claws and massive fangs as they rampage through the melee.
 Profile M WS BS S T W I A Ld

 6 4 0 4 4 1 4 2 7
-Weapons/Armour: A Wulfen is a ravening beast of teeth and claws and may never use weapons or armour although suffers no penalty for being unarmed.
+Weapons/Armor: A Wulfen is a ravening beast of teeth and claws and may never use weapons or armor although suffers no penalty for being unarmed.
 Skills: The Wulfen may choose from Combat, Strength & Speed when he gains a new skill.
 In addition, the Wulfen may